 The womb is a muscular, pear-shaped organ at the top of the vagina.

-The lining of the womb is shed each month giving rise to bleeding called a period.
+The lining of the womb is shed each month with bleeding called a period

 Infection by human papillomavirus (HPV) may cause abnormal changes to the cells of the cervix, Cervical Intraepithelial Neoplasia (CIN).
 This can increase the risk of developing cervical cancer.

 Have a regular pap test & take the cervical cancer vaccine*

 *The vaccine is given to women between the ages of 10 and 25, but it is most effective if administered before a woman becomes sexually-active.

 Cervical cancer has no symptoms; therefore it is essential for women to undergo regular cervical screenings to detect any early cell changes.

 Cervical cancer is one of the most preventable forms of cancer.
 Cervical screenings can detect early abnormal changes in the cervix, therefore reducing the risk of developing cervical cancer.